-Monthly living costs can vary per city, however if you are able to have around $1300 and $1600 each month you should have enough money to make up for the basic costs of housing, food and transportation.
+Monthly living costs can vary per city, however, if you are able to have around $1300 and $1600 each month you should have enough money to make up for the basic costs of housing, food and transportation.

 Check out this very useful online tool that will give you an idea of costs per city.

 Looking for a place to live abroad can be overwhelming, especially if you haven’t done so yet.
-However there is now a series of online tools that make this process much easier to you.
-We have compiled some alternatives below that will provide you valuable information for rent seeker in our cities.
+However, there is now a series of online tools that make this process much easier for you.
+We have compiled some alternatives below that will provide you with valuable information for rent seeker in our cities.
 CALDO universities have Housing Offices that can assist students with finding accommodation, understanding rental agreements and bylaws, getting familiar with locations, amenities and services, and can also help with finding temporary accommodation should you need it.

 Some tips to consider:

 - Define a budget for rent and utilities (electricity, gas, internet, water).